stevestrutt/blueprint-vsi-app-inject/README.md

-# Blueprints example to demonstrate
+# Blueprint multi-module application stack example

-The blueprint demonstrates deploying a full application stack composed from four Terraform configs
+This blueprint demonstrates how infrastructure environments can be composed and scaled by linking Terraform configs.
+In this example four Terraform configs are linked to deploy a working Nginix application stack on VSIs within a VPC.
+After deployment the Nginix website can be accessed via the application URL returned by Schematics.

-Following resources are deployed:
+The following resources are created:
 - Resource Group
 - COS instance and bucket
 - LogDNA